Published On: Apr 02 2013 06:57:21 PM EDTUpdated On: Apr 04 2014 02:00:00 AM EDT

 1932: Actor Anthony Perkins, best known for playing Norman Bates in "Psycho," is born in New York City.
 He received the Golden Globe Award for New Star of the Year – Actor and an Academy Award nomination for his second film, 1956's "Friendly Persuasion," reprised the role of Bates in three sequels to "Psycho," and also appeared in movies such as "Fear Strikes Out," "Goodbye Again" and "The Black Hole."
 He died at age 60 on Sept.
 12, 1992, from AIDS-related pneumonia.

-1932: Record producer and music industry executive Clive Davis, who has won five Grammy Awards and is a member of the Rock and Roll Hall of Fame as a non-performer, is born in Brooklyn, N.Y.
+1932: Record producer and music industry executive Clive Davis, who has won five Grammy Awards and is a member of the Rock and Roll Hall of Fame as a non-performer, is born in Brooklyn, New York.
 Davis has worked with artists such as Janis Joplin, Bruce Springsteen, Chicago, Billy Joel,Pink Floyd, Aretha Franklin, Rod Stewart, Alicia Keys, Barry Manilow, Christina Aguilera, Carlos Santana, Kelly Clarkson, Leona Lewis and Jennifer Hudson and is credited with bringing Whitney Houston to prominence.

 1929: German engine designer and car engineer Karl Benz, the pioneering founder of automobile manufacturer Mercedes-Benz and generally considered the inventor of the gasoline-powered automobile, dies of a bronchial inflammation at the age of 84 in Ladenburg, Germany.